RebornForPower/Lvm/README.md

 # Lvm

-       --- A simple virtual machine based on cpu instruction set.Includes some DIY instructions,and it is still updating.
+       --- A simple virtual machine based on cpu instruction set.Includes some DIY instructions, and it is still updating.
                             by:leviathan
 ##Building and Running :